vvasabi/sassy-faces/README.md

 <h:outputStylesheet library="sass" name="style.scss" />
 ```

+**Step 6.
+(Optional)** Install SASS gem.
+(Linux and OS X only for now.)

+Sassy Faces can optionally use SASS gem via native Ruby.
+This can dramatically
+improve performance.
+Currently only POSIX operating systems are supported, and
+this feature does not yet support Windows.

 ## Limitations

 * ~~`@import` does not work.~~ Support has been added for inclusion with
   relative paths.
-* Importing scripts of different syntaxes currently is not supported.
+* ~~Importing scripts of different syntaxes currently is not supported.
 For
-  example, importing `scss` from `sass` or vise versa is not supported.
+  example, importing `scss` from `sass` or vise versa is not supported.~~ Cross
+  importing between different scripts is now supported.
 * ~~EL variables cannot be used.~~ Support for EL variables, such as
   `#{bean.var}`, has been added.
 Please note that, as SASS scripts are compiled
   and cached, EL evaluation results remain static once cached.
 Also, SASS